 Dr. David H. Ucko, is professor of international security studies at the College of International Security Affairs (CISA), National Defense University.
-He serves as Chair of the War and Conflict Studies Department and the director of the Regional Defense Fellowship Program (RDFP).
-In this capacity, he oversees the delivery of the CTIW curriculum and the international outreach efforts to build a network of practitioners engaged with counter-terrorism, counterinsurgency, and irregular warfare.
+He serves as Chair of the War and Conflict Studies Department and as director of the Regional Defense Fellowship Program (RDFP).
+In this capacity, he oversees the delivery of the RDFP curriculum and the international outreach efforts to build a network of practitioners engaged with counter-terrorism, counterinsurgency, and irregular warfare.

 Prior to joining CISA, Dr. Ucko was a Transatlantic Post-Doctoral Fellow at the Stiftung Wissenschaft und Politik (SWP) in Berlin, Germany, and at the RAND Corporation in Washington DC.
 From 2001-03 he worked as Deputy Defence Analyst (Armed Conflict) at the International Institute for Strategic Studies (IISS) office in London, where he helped create and develop the Armed Conflict Database.